nolafs/marmalade-holding/site/content/faqs/the-game-of-life.md

       * Does the crash occur in a specific game mode?
     question: The game crashes
   - answer: >-
-      We understand that some players do not like the concept of further purchases in a premium game.
+      We appreciate that some players do not like the concept of further purchases in a premium game.
 However, the majority of our players appreciate the opportunity to enhance their experience with different aesthetics.
 Each theme is created by a team of talented artists who